EEthanShi/kan-jump-test/README.md

 # kan-jump-test

-A certified, regenerable test of whether a language model can abandon its canonical completion when explicitly stated constraints rule it out.
+A certified, reproducible test of whether a language model can abandon its canonical completion when explicitly stated constraints rule it out.
 Companion code for the paper *When the Canonical Completion Is Wrong:
-Formalizing and Measuring the Jump in Language Models* (under review).
+Formalizing and Measuring the Jump in Language Models*.

 The test hands a model a finite category as explicit tables, a functor on an observed subcategory, and a list of machine-checkable constraints.
 Every